realdanielbyrne/BeersCaseStudy/report.md

 # Preface
-Anheuser Busch inc, the Client, in coordination with Byrne, Durant Norton reseach LLP pursuant to Statement of Work number 1016, is evaluating statistical data on craft beers for Anheuser Busch to use in market research.
+Anheuser-Busch Companies, LLC , the Client, in coordination with Byrne, Durant Norton Research LLP pursuant to Statement of Work number 1016, is evaluating statistical data on craft beers for Anheuser Busch to use in market research.

-Our company was presented the raw data on U.S. microbrewery beers provided by the Client's market research department, and asked asked to analyze the data for patterns that could be used in developing new marketing opportunities.
+Our company was presented the raw data on U.S. microbrewery beers provided by the Client's market research department, and asked to analyze the data for patterns that could be used in developing new marketing opportunities.

 # Introduction
-This "Request For Comment", RFC, document  is being issued as an attempt to stimulate a dialog on new market opportunituies in the ever growing microbrewery market.
+This "Request For Comment", RFC, document  is being issued as an attempt to stimulate a dialog on new market opportunities in the ever growing microbrewery market.
-In particular this RFC considers the raw beer statistics provided in the `beers.csv` and `breweries.csv` provided to us by our Client and analyzes these data for possible trends to lay the groundwork for possible aquisitions and marketing campaings.
+This RFC considers the raw beer statistics provided in the `beers.csv` and `breweries.csv` provided to us by our Client and analyzes these data for possible trends to lay the groundwork for possible acquisitions and marketing campaigns.

-In particular we were asked to tally and vizualize the number of craft breweries by state, summarize the statistical parameters of alcohol and bitterness of regional beers, and to identify any relationships of these parameters with each other and with the States in which they were produced.
+We were asked to tally and visualize the number of craft breweries by state, summarize the statistical parameters of alcohol and bitterness of regional beers, and to identify any relationships of these parameters with each other and with the States in which they were produced.

 # Background
-According to Brewers Association for Small and Independent Craft Brewers the overall U.S. beer volume sales were down 1% in 2017, whereas craft brewer sales continued to grow at a rate of 5% by volume, reaching 12.7% of the U.S. beer market by volume.
-Specifically 'Craft' production grew the most.
+According to Brewers Association for Small and Independent Craft Brewers, the overall U.S. beer volume sales were down 1% in 2017, whereas craft brewer sales continued to grow at a rate of 5% by volume, reaching 12.7% of the U.S. beer market by volume.

-Specifically 'Craft' production grew the most.
-Retail dollar sales of craft brews increased 8%, yar over year up to $26.0 billion.
+Specifically, 'Craft' production grew the most.
+Retail dollar sales of craft brews increased 8%, year over year up to $26.0 billion.
 Craft brews now account for a quarter of the $111.4 billion U.S. beer market.

 While Anheuser Busch still has a large market share, craft breweries are on the rise and are a threat to future market share.
-However, Anheuser Busch has had recent successes in purchasing regional craft breweries, retaining their labnel and naming rights, but distributing these brews either regionally or nationally as local and national preferences dictate.
+However, Anheuser Busch has had recent successes in purchasing regional craft breweries, retaining their label and naming rights, but distributing these brews either regionally or nationally as local and national preferences dictate.

 [https://www.brewersassociation.org/statistics/national-beer-sales-production-data/